shopware/docs/guides/integrations-api/general-concepts/search-criteria.md

 ```

 {% hint style="info" %}
 All response types come with a `apiAlias` field which you can use to identify the type in your includes field.
 If you only want a categories id, add: `"category": ["id"]`.
 For entities, this is the entity name: `product`, `product_manufacturer`, `order_line_item`, ...
-For other non-entity-types like a listing result or a line item, check the full response.
+For other non-entity types like a listing result or a line item, check the full response.
 This pattern applies not only to simple fields but also to associations.
 {% endhint %}

 ### `ids`